SebAcosta/ProyectoNode/README.md

 * Nodemon

 ## Installation
+### Database
+In case the azure DB doesn't work, you can use the sql file to create your own local DB; add a new DB named "empleados" and import the SQL file.
+Inside config folder, modify database to connect to your new DB.
+If you're using XAMPP don't forget to start Apache and MySQL

+### Application
 First you'll need to install dependencies, open the directory on your console and run
   ```sh
   npm i